-Jack Monroe wins Katie Hopkins libel tweet case - BBC News
+Food writer wins Katie Hopkins libel battle

 Jack Monroe wins Katie Hopkins libel tweet case

-Food blogger Jack Monroe has won £24,000 damages in a libel action against columnist Katie Hopkins after a row over two tweets.
+Food blogger Jack Monroe has won £24,000 damages, plus legal costs, in a libel action against columnist Katie Hopkins after a row over two tweets.

 Ms Monroe sued the writer over two war memorial tweets she said caused "serious harm" to her reputation.

-Hopkins posted a message in May 2015 asking if Ms Monroe had "scrawled on any memorials recently".
+Ms Hopkins posted tweets in May 2015 asking her if she had "scrawled on any memorials recently".

 Ms Monroe said that meant she had either vandalised a war memorial or "condoned or approved" of it.

+Mr Justice Warby also ordered Ms Hopkins - a columnist for the Mail Online - to pay an initial £107,000 towards the campaigner's legal costs within 28 days.

-In his judgement Mr Justice Warby ruled that the publications had caused "Ms Monroe real and substantial distress" and she was entitled to "fair and reasonable compensation".
+He ruled that the tweets had caused "Ms Monroe real and substantial distress" and she was entitled to "fair and reasonable compensation".

 After the ruling, Ms Monroe, who also campaigns over poverty issues, said: "It's taken 21 months but today the High Court ruled that Hopkins statements to/about me were defamatory.